Building Re-Tuning Simulator

 3. What building staff are needed to support the use of the BRS along with re-tuning and sustainment of improvements?

-Staff supporting the BRS and re-tuning processes may include the building manager, energy manager, operations and maintenance contractor, and controls technicians/contractor.
+Staff supporting the BRS and re-tuning processes may include the building manager, energy manager, operations and maintenance contractor, and controls technicians/contractors.

 4. Are there any equipment or building systems required for using the BRS?